PO1.1563

 from home for relaxation and amusement.
 Just as the development

-of trucks after World War 1 affected the railroad; at the same time,
+of trucks after World War 1 affected the railroad; at the same

-and bring the passenger train to near extinction.
+the streetcar obsolete and bring the passenger train to near extinction.

 After several years of decreasing fares, the line between Niles